itbeard/itbeard/README.md

 ### Hi there 👋
-My name is Lex and I'm developer, community builder and youtube-blogger
+My name is Lex and I'm developer, community builder and YouTube blogger

 - 🛠 11 years of backend-development
 - 🔭 Currently working on [Anywhere Club](https://aw.club) as a Community Builder